Some Spectral and Quasi-Spectral Characterizations of Distance-Regular Graphs: Orthogonal polynomials and preintersection numbers

-Fiol and Garriga \cite{fg97} introduced the {\em predistance polynomials} $p_0,p_1,\ldots,p_d$ as the unique sequence of orthogonal polynomials (so with $\dgr p_i=i$ for $i=0,\ldots,d$) with respect to the scalar product \eqref{produc} that are normalized in such a way that $\|p_i\|_{G}^2=p_i(\lambda_0)$.
+Fiol and Garriga \cite{fg97} introduced the {\em predistance polynomials} $p_0,p_1,\ldots,p_d$ as the unique sequence of orthogonal polynomials (so with $\deg p_i=i$ for $i=0,\ldots,d$) with respect to the scalar product \eqref{produc} that are normalized as $\|p_i\|_{G}^2=p_i(\lambda_0)$.
 Like every sequence of orthogonal polynomials, the predistance polynomials satisfy a three-term recurrence

 for certain {\em preintersection numbers} $\alpha_i,\beta_i$, and $\gamma_i$, where $\beta_{-1}=\gamma_{d+1}=0$, and $p_{-1}=p_{d+1}=0$.
 For convenience, we also define the preintersection numbers $\gamma_0=0$ and $\beta_d=0$.
 Some basic properties of the predistance polynomials and preintersection numbers are included in the following result (see C\'amara, F\`abrega, Fiol, and Garriga \cite{cffg09}).